geekodour/mogoz/content/posts/20231017204511-causal_inference.md

 ### "correlation does not implies causation" meme {#correlation-does-not-implies-causation-meme}

 -   "correlation does not implies causation" : Yes, commonly said
--   But causation also does not imply correlation too
+-   But causation also does not imply correlation too.
+There can be hidden variables.

 ### What are associations? {#what-are-associations}